 Interest credited to policyholder account liabilities represents amounts credited to universal life insurance, fixed deferred annuities and indexed products, as well as the change in reserves related to guaranteed lifetime income riders ("GLIR") and the amortization of sales inducements.
 For the non-GAAP presentation of core earnings, interest credited also includes income (losses) on options that economically hedge our indexed products.
-Core interest credited increased \$88 million to \$722 million in 2019 from \$634 million in 2018.
+Core interest credited decreased \$22 million to \$700 million in 2020 from \$722 million in 2019.
+This decrease reflected a larger impact from actuarial assumption updates in 2020.
+The actuarial assumption updates in 2020 included a net reduction in reserves for GLIR of approximately \$22 million, primarily related to lowering future benefit roll-up rates for in-force annuities due to the low interest rate environment, which reduced interest credited expense.
+The actuarial assumption updates in 2019 increased core interest credited by approximately \$7 million.